alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h2 id="html_tags">Interesting HTML tags</h2>

-I know I've read a list of HTML tags in reference documents (and in [this blog post][weaver] by Patrick Weaver), but there are some tags I'm forgotten, misunderstood, or never seen used in the wild.
+I know I've read a list of HTML tags in reference documents (and in [this blog post][weaver] by Patrick Weaver), but there are some tags I'd forgotten, misunderstood, or never seen used in the wild.
 Reading thousands of real-world pages gave me a better sense of how these tags are actually used, and when they're useful.

 [weaver]: https://www.patrickweaver.net/blog/a-blog-post-with-every-html-element/